ZhaoYi0328/learngit/readme.txt

 ﻿git is distributed  version control system
-Git is free software under the GPL
+Git is free software under the GPL xx